RenderKit/embree/README.md

 in memory".
 You have to log out and in again for this change to take effect.

-Further, your application has to be executed as an elevated process ("Run as administrator") and the "SeLockMemoryPrivilege" must explicitly be enabled by your application.
+Further, your application must be executed as an elevated process ("Run as administrator") and the "SeLockMemoryPrivilege" must be explicitly enabled by your application.
 Example code on how to enable this privilege can be found in the "common/sys/alloc.cpp" file of Embree.
 Alternatively, Embree will try to enable this privilege when passing `enable_selockmemoryprivilege=1` to `rtcNewDevice`.
 Further, huge pages should be enabled in Embree by passing `hugepages=1` to `rtcNewDevice`.

-When the system was running for a while, physical memory gets fragmented, which can slow down the allocation of huge pages significantly under Windows.
+When the system has been running for a while, physical memory gets fragmented, which can slow down the allocation of huge pages significantly under Windows.